 Shop and source for products to sell, list them and ship them into Amazon’s warehouse and they do the rest, right?

-That’s why Amazon is bringing on over 100K new sellers each year.
+"Easy to make money" is why Amazon is bringing on over 100,000 new sellers every year.
 But in order to really be successful you will inevitably need the right tools and a pinch of 📚 education to make any serious money in the Amazon ecosystem.

 An Amazon seller sku is a unique string of letters and numbers that a 3rd party seller assigns to their product in order to keep track of it.
 The seller sku is all about the tracking.

-But the seller sku or MSKU or FNSKU is one of the last strings of text you will find assigned to any product being sold on the Amazon marketplace.
+But the seller sku or MSKU is one of the last strings of text you will find assigned to any product being sold on the Amazon marketplace.